jt14den/2017-libcarp-southafrica/_episodes/06-regex-examples.md

 saved regex: https://regex101.com/r/hNghNL/2

 > ## Regex for Google Sheets
+> 1. Export the the [2014 Public Library Survey](https://data.imls.gov/Public-Libraries-Survey/Main-Libraries-Branches-and-Bookmobiles-FY-2014-Pu/ucdn-7aur/data) from the IMLS data site as a CSV file
+> 2. Upload to Google Sheets and open as a Google Sheet if it doesn't do this by default.
-> Using the [2014 Public Library Survey](https://data.imls.gov/Public-Libraries-Survey/Main-Libraries-Branches-and-Bookmobiles-FY-2014-Pu/ucdn-7aur/data), extract as a CSV and upload to Google Sheets.
-In the location column notice that the values contain the latitude and longitude in parenthesis.
-Construct a regular expression to match and extract the latitude and longitude into a new column named 'latlong'.
-Look up the function `REGEXEXTRACT` in Google Sheets.
+> 3. Look in the location column and notice that the values contain the latitude and longitude in parenthesis after the library address.
+> 4. Construct a regular expression to match and extract the latitude and longitude into a new column named 'latlong'.
+HINT: Look up the function `REGEXEXTRACT` in Google Sheets.
-> he
+>
 >> ## Solution
 > > ~~~
 > > =REGEXEXTRACT(G2,"\((\d{2}\.\d{6}\,\s-\d{3}\.\d{6})\)")